eimenhmdt/autoresearcher/README.md

 research_question = "What is the best way to train a neural network?"
 ```

-3. Create a literature_review instance with your research question:
+3. Create a literature_review instance with your research question and execute it:

 ```python
 researcher = literature_review(research_question)